K-theory, Cyclic Cohomology and Pairings for Quantum Heisenberg Manifolds: Introduction

 that give the pairings of cyclic cohomology with $K$-theory in the even and odd cases.
 The computation of these tables is the second main result.

-This paper is organised as follows.
-In section 2, we review the properties of the QHM.
+This paper is organized as follows.
+In section 2, we review the properties of QHM.
 Section 3 is devoted to the construction of cyclic cocycles.
 The pairings in the even cases are computed in section 4.
 Sections 5 and 6 are concerned with the calculation in the odd cases.
-Section 7 focuses on the unfolding the consequences of the previous computations.
+Section 7 focuses on unfolding the consequences of the previous computations.
 The computation of the periodic homology and cohomology is completed in section 8.
-We conclude in section 9 by some remarks, and finally include a construction of the Toeplitz algebra of the Pimsner algebra.
+We conclude in section 9 with various remarks and perspectives.